-Update April 7, 2014: Federal emergency unemployment compensation (EUC) extended benefit programs expired on December 28, 2013.
-However, the Senate has passed legislation renewing federal jobless benefits.
-The next step is a vote in the House.
-Here's information on action to restore unemployment extensions for 2014, and what you can do if you run out of unemployment benefits.
+Update May 28, 2014: Federal emergency unemployment compensation (EUC) extended benefit programs expired on December 28, 2013.
+Here's the latest news on action to renew federal extended unemployment benefits for 2014, and what you can do if you run out of unemployment benefits.

 Definition: Extended unemployment benefits, including Emergency Unemployment Compensation (EUC), which provide additional weeks of unemployment benefits, are available to workers who have exhausted regular state unemployment insurance benefits during periods of high unemployment.